 1. Safe Pregnancy for Chemical Laboratory Workers.
-The Chemistry Department seeks to minimize the risks of working in its laboratories for all employees and students, especially for pregnant women because of the known sensitivity of the fetus to specific chemicals, in particular teratogens.
-All laboratory workers, including pregnant women, are expected to know the hazards of chemicals they are using.
+The Chemistry Department seeks to minimize the risks of working in its laboratories for all employees and students, especially for pregnant individuals because of the known sensitivity of the fetus to specific chemicals, in particular teratogens.
+All laboratory workers, including pregnant individuals, are expected to know the hazards of chemicals they are using.
 Material Safety Data Sheets (MSDS) are essential but may not provide a complete set of recommendations.
 Additional protective equipment may be available, but alternatives to laboratory work such as spectroscopic or computational studies, library work, writing, or seminar preparation may be requested by the pregnant laboratory worker.
-The Department can be creative and flexible because each woman's situation may be different.
-We encourage a pregnant woman to consider those accommodations that she might request for the well being of herself and of her fetus.
+The Department can be creative and flexible because each situation may be different.
+We encourage a pregnant person to consider accommodations that they might request for their wellbeing.

-While there are many ways the Department can assist a woman who is pregnant, we cannot activate those accommodations without her involvement.
-The federal Pregnancy Discrimination Act prevents the Department from compelling a woman to disclose that she is pregnant, and it prevents us from assigning her to different tasks simply because she is pregnant.
+While there are many ways the Department can assist a person who is pregnant, we cannot activate those accommodations without their involvement.
+The federal Pregnancy Discrimination Act prevents the Department from compelling a person to disclose that they are pregnant, and it prevents us from assigning them to different tasks simply because of a pregnancy.
 The University complies with the Pregnancy Discrimination Act.
-If a woman willingly informs us that she is pregnant and asks for reasonable accommodations, then we can help.
+If a person willingly informs us that they are pregnant and asks for reasonable accommodations, then we can help.

-We encourage a pregnant graduate student who has questions to consult with her Research Director and the Graduate Program Director.
+We encourage a pregnant graduate student who has questions to consult with their Research Director and the Graduate Program Director.
 Strictly confidential discussions will cover topics such as extensions to programmatic deadlines, changes in degree progress expectations, and assistantship assignments.
 A student on GRA or GTA may request alternative assignments.
 Generally, academic deadlines and eligibility for departmental assistantship support can be extended by up to one year for the new parent.
 To ensure fulfillment of the agreements reached, the Graduate Program Director will draft a written summary of the accommodations.
 Upon approval by the student, the plan will be shared with the student's Research Director, with a copy maintained in the student's records.